 Currency risk is the risk to the First Nation's operations that arise from fluctuations of foreign exchange rates and the degree of volatility of these rates.
 The First Nation is exposed to foreign currency exchange risk via the Heritage Trust Fund.
 The First Nation does not use derivative instruments to reduce its exposure to foreign currency risk.

 18. BUDGET FIGURES

-The 2020 budget figures represent the budget prepared by the First Nation for the fiscal period April 1, 2019 - March 31, 2020.
-The First Nation does not budget based on changes in net financial assets, therefore no budgeted numbers have been presented on the Statement of Change in Net Financial Assets.
+The 2022 budget figures represent the budget prepared by the First Nation for the fiscal period April 1, 2021 - March 31, 2022.
 The budget figures have not been audited.